KevinMarquette/kevinmarquette.github.io/_posts/2017-05-05-PowerShell-TypeExtension-DSL-part-4.md

         }
     }

-I added basic error and exception handling here because this will be the the public function that is called by the end-user.
+I added basic error and exception handling here because this will be the the public function that is called by the end user.

 ## Method function